-1. A system of aids will be provided to encourage farmers to use production methods with low risks of poliution and damage to the environment.
-This would involve significant reduction in the use of potentially poliuting inputs (fertilisers, pesticides, herbicides) in the case of crop production.
-In the case of livestock farming, reduction of numbers would be sought where damage is being caused by overstocking by sheep and cattle.
+1. A system of aids will be provided to encourage farmers to use production methods with low risks of pollution and damage to the environment.
+This would involve a significant reduction in the use of potentially polluting inputs (fertilizers, pesticides and herbicides) in the case of crop production.
+In the case of livestock farming, reduction of numbers would be sought where damage is being caused by the overstocking of sheep and cattle.